zio/zio-kafka/docs/tuning.md

 The kafka client can be tuned for either high throughput or low latency, unfortunately not both.
 The most important settings for tuning throughput and latency are:

 * poll timeout — This is the maximum time to block while polling the Kafka consumer.
 Zio-kafka's default is 50ms which is good for low latency applications.
 Set this higher, e.g. `500ms` for better throughput.
 * [configuration `max.poll.records`](https://kafka.apache.org/documentation/#consumerconfigs_max.poll.records) — The maximum number of records a poll will return.
-Kafka defaults this to 500.
-You can set this higher for more throughput, or lower for lower latency.
+Kafka defaults this to
+  500. You can set this higher for more throughput, or lower for lower latency.
-* the fetch strategy parameter `maxPartitionQueueSize` — when the number of records in a partition queue is below this value, zio-kafka will start to pre-fetch more records from Kafka.
+* the fetch strategy parameter `partitionPreFetchBufferLimit` — when the number of records in a partition queue is below this value, zio-kafka will start to pre-fetch and buffer more records from Kafka.
 The default value for this parameter is `1024`; 2 * the default `max.poll.records` of 500, rounded to the nearest power of 2.

 Methods `ConsumerSettings.tuneForHighThroughput` and `ConsumerSettings.tuneForLowLatency` make it easy to configure these parameters: